microsoft/react-native-windows-samples/docs/native-modules-setup.md

 5. Add `metro.config.windows` for Windows bundling ([example](https://github.com/react-native-community/react-native-webview/blob/master/metro.config.windows.js)).
 Make sure the config file is at the root of the repo (see [Metro bug #588](https://github.com/facebook/metro/issues/588)).
 6. In `package.json`, add a separate start command for windows and attach a special argument to tell metro to use the windows config we just created ([example](https://github.com/react-native-community/react-native-webview/blob/master/package.json#L18)).
 7. Add `react-native.config.js` to parse the special argument we added ([example](https://github.com/react-native-community/react-native-webview/blob/master/react-native.config.js#L28-L33)).
-8. Update JS main module path (relative path to metro projectRoot) in `App.cpp` if necessary ([example](https://github.com/react-native-community/react-native-webview/blob/master/example/windows/WebViewWindows/App.cpp#L25)).
+8. Update JS main module path (relative path to metro `projectRoot`) in `App.cpp` if necessary ([example](https://github.com/react-native-community/react-native-webview/blob/master/example/windows/WebViewWindows/App.cpp#L25)).

 ### Adding tests for your module
 We are using Appium + WinAppDriver for UI testing.
 More details [here](https://github.com/microsoft/react-native-windows/blob/master/docs/e2e-testing.md#appium), there's also a comprehensive [course on PluralSight](https://app.pluralsight.com/library/courses/getting-started-ui-testing-appium/table-of-contents) about Appium.
-For real world examples, check out [react-native-webview](https://github.com/react-native-community/react-native-webview) or [progress-view](https://github.com/react-native-community/progress-view).
+For real world examples, check out [`react-native-webview`](https://github.com/react-native-community/react-native-webview) or [progress-view](https://github.com/react-native-community/progress-view).

 ### Setup CI (continuous integration) pipeline for your module

 When done developing your module, it's good practice to setup a CI pipeline with automated build and tests to avoid any future regressions.
 There are many services available for setting up a CI pipeline.
 We'll use [GitHub Actions](https://docs.github.com/en/actions/getting-started-with-github-actions/about-github-actions) as an example here since it doesn't require any extra account setup if you are already hosting your code on GitHub, also the default VM image has all the tools we needed pre-installed.

-The vm images supported by GitHub Actions CI/CD can be found [here](https://github.com/actions/virtual-environments#github-actions-virtual-environments), check the pre-installed tools and compare them with [React Native Windows development dependencies](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies), find the image that meets the requirments.
+The VM images supported by GitHub Actions CI/CD can be found [here](https://github.com/actions/virtual-environments#github-actions-virtual-environments), check the pre-installed tools and compare them with [React Native Windows development dependencies](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies), find the image that meets the requirements.

 Next you need to create a YAML file for GitHub Actions, the basic steps are:
 - Checkout code and setup the environment